Major Mitchell's Cockatoo

 2-5 eggs

 Major Mitchell’s cockatoos are monogamous, forming life-long pair bonds.
 In the mating season, the males attract female birds by strutting along branches while bobbing their heads up and down with raised crests.
-The mating season is between August and October.
+The breeding season is between August and October.
 Male and female both build their nest by gathering pebbles and bits of wood.
 The same nest can be used year after year.
 Mating pairs are very territorial, needing to nest at one kilometer or more from other pairs.
-The female lays two to five eggs at the rate of one egg every 2 to 3 days.
-The incubation period is 23 to 30 days, with the young remaining in the nest for a period of 6 to 8 weeks prior to fledging.
+The female lays 2-5 eggs at the rate of one egg every 2 to 3 days.
+The incubation period is 23 to 30 days, with the young remaining in the nest for a period of 6 to 8 weeks before fledging.
 The fledglings continue to be fed, mostly by the male, for 8 more weeks.
-The young and their parents form small, family groups, staying together for a period of time after the chicks have reached independence.
+The young and their parents form small, family groups, staying together for some time after the chicks have reached independence.
 Young birds become reproductively mature between 3 and 4 years of age.

 Population